 An Australian Legend

-I personally noticed how Australian I had become while I was strolling down Melbourne Park.
+I noticed how Australian I had become while strolling down Melbourne Park.
 This is where The Tennis, that is The Australian Open is held.
 Beneath Rod Laver Arena towers the statue of an Aussie legend, Rod Laver himself.
 The plaque of the monument lists an unfathomable number of titles and achievements, the likes of which the world had never seen.
 It concludes:

 Belying his mighty achievements, Laver remains an unassuming champion, an inspiration to his fellow Australians and a national treasure.